 Must try places for great food

 Goa is a food lovers paradise; name a cuisine and you will find a restaurant that caters to it.
 Considering our villa is in North Goa and more in the Arpora area, we thought we could share our experience of trying out food in some of the restaurants in North Goa.
-This guide will be very useful when you don’t want to go far out or at time want to order food through a food delivery app.
+This guide will be very useful when you don’t want to go far out or at times when you want to order food through a food delivery app.

 A 5-minute drive will take you to Villa Nova; it is a cafe, pizzeria and a cocktail bar packed into one and offers a fusion-inspired menu in a stylish setting, The service is quick, efficient and friendly.
 The salads are a must try and would highly recommend the Baby spinach and roasted pumpkin salad and the Rocket and Beetroot salad here.
 We also love the simple and versatile Aglio Olio pasta.
 The wood fired thin crust pizzas are delicious.
 I personally love the Asian glazed snapper.
 The meal is rounded off best with a dark chocolate mousse.
 We also love the place for its ambience; it seems like time slows down, whether you visit for lunch or dinner; both times of the day bring out the best ambience in the garden.